ZPak/Lab1/README.md

 # Lab1

 How to Run:
-  Use Processing
+  Open in Processing, you will probably need the Skarner picture

 What it Does:
   Simulates Conway's Game of life with additional rules, the first generation is determined randomly

-  Also I used Skarner from League of Legends
+  Also I used Skarner from League of Legends :D

 Rules:
   Cells come alive if they have 3 living neighbors